valorisa/GitHub-Docker-for-Win-WSL2-Data-Extractor/README.md

 # GitHub-Docker-for-Win-WSL2-Data-Extractor

-This project aims to extract, analyze, and synthesize GitHub issues related to the [docker/for-win](https://github.com/docker/for-win) repository with the label `area/WSL2`.
+This project aims to extract, analyze, and synthesize GitHub issues related to the [docker/for-win](https://github.com/docker/for-win) repository with the label `area/WSL2`, synthesize data from GitHub issues associated with the docker/for-win repository, focusing specifically on issues related to WSL2 (Windows Subsystem for Linux 2) .
+This is an initiative to better understand recurring errors, problematic configurations and the needs of Docker Desktop users on Windows.

 ## Objectives
 - Extract GitHub issues using the GitHub REST API.